fluxcd/flagger/docs/gitbook/tutorials/gatewayapi-progressive-delivery.md

 Now you can access the podinfo UI using your domain address.

 Note that you should be using HTTPS when exposing production workloads on internet.
-You can obtain free TLS certs from Let's Encrypt, read this [guide](https://github.com/stefanprodan/istio-gke) on how to configure cert-manager to secure Istio with TLS certificates.

-If you're using a local cluster via kind/k3s you can port forward the Envoy LoadBalancer service:
+If you're using a local cluster you can port forward to the Envoy LoadBalancer service:

 ```bash
 kubectl port-forward -n istio-ingress svc/gateway-istio 8080:80